Cerebras/open-register-design-tool/README.md

 Easiest way to get started with ordt is to download a runnable jar from the [release area](https://github.com/Juniper/open-register-design-tool/releases).
 Ordt documentation can be found [here](https://github.com/Juniper/open-register-design-tool/wiki).

+To build ordt using gradle, run `./gradlew shadowJar`.
+The jar file is generated in build/libs/.
+To clean, use the target clean or distclean.